Jason Statham approves of Post Malone's acting – but won't rap with him

 - READ MORE: You do you, Posty – five lyrics on ‘Hollywood’s Bleeding’ that are absolutely peak Post Malone

-The actor’s latest film Wrath Of Man, which was released on Friday (May 7), sees Post Malone make a cameo as a doomed opponent who falls at the hands of Statham’s character.
+The actor’s latest film Wrath Of Man, which was released on Friday (May 7) in the US and select countries, sees Post Malone make a cameo as a doomed opponent who falls at the hands of Statham’s character.

 In an interview promoting the new Guy Ritchie-directed film, Statham told USA Today: “Post came in with this big enthusiasm for being killed that day.